 This past winter, he starred opposite Tom Cruise in Jack Reacher, a drama based on a book in Lee Child's popular crime series.
 The film tells the story of a homicide investigator who digs deeper into a case involving a trained military sniper who has shot five random victims.

-David made his US debut in two HBO productions.
-First starring in the Kenneth Branagh directed As You Like It,in which he played Orlando opposite Bryce Dallas Howard, which aired in August 2006.
+David made his U.S. debut in two HBO productions.
+First starring in the Kenneth Branagh directed As You Like It, in which he played Orlando opposite Bryce Dallas Howard, which aired in August 2006.
 In October of the same year he was again seen on HBO as the lead in the mini-series Five Days, for which he won the Satellite Award for Best Actor in a Mini-Series or Motion Picture Made for Television for his performance.
-In 2008, David starred in the acclaimed adaptation of the Alexander McCall Smith novel The NO.1 Ladies Detective Agency directed by the late Anthony Minghella.
+In 2008, David guest starred in an episode of the acclaimed adaptation of the Alexander McCall Smith novel The No. 1 Ladies' Detective Agency directed by the late Anthony Minghella.